 Nate Rector - Lead Pastor

-The Nominating Committee is now receiving recommendations for the position of Elder.
-If you are a Partner at Grace and would like to nominate someone, please read the description below, and then fill out the online form.
-The deadline for nominations is April 30, 2020.
+The Nominating Committee is now accepting nominations for the position of Elder.
+If you are a Partner at Grace Raleigh and would like to submit a nomination, please read the description below and fill out the form.
+Nominees must be a Grace Raleigh Partner.
+The deadline for nominations is Sunday, May 1, 2022.

 Rather, in 1 Timothy 3:1-7 and Titus 1:5-9, Scripture gives us a snapshot of the kind of people who should serve as Elders.
 These passages contain a list of 20-plus qualities that an ideal Elder would possess.
 Some of them relate to gifting, some to character, and some to circumstances.

 To be honest, the list can be overwhelming, both in number and in the demands it seems to place on Elder candidates.
-The Nominating Committee will strive for a balance here: On the one hand, we want this list to be a guiding force in the Elders we nominate.
+The Nominating Committee will strive for a balance here: on the one hand, we want this list to be a guiding force in the Elders we nominate.
 On the other hand, we embrace the fact that none of us is perfect.
-All members of Grace, including your Elders, are people who stand in need of God’s mercy and enablement.
+All members of Grace Raleigh, including your Elders, are people who stand in need of God’s mercy and enablement.

 - A family life that reflects godly leadership.
 The first place an Elder’s leadership shows up is in his or her family.

 - Individual character that reflects godly leadership.
 The quality of an Elder’s character should be evident to both those inside and outside the faith.

 - An ability to understand and share God’s Word.
 Elders don’t have to be public speakers or expert theologians, but they need to be able to state and defend the truth, so that leadership decisions are made from a gospel perspective.

 If you are a Grace Raleigh Partner and would like to receive a copy of the Elder Meeting Minutes, please contact Julie Sauls.